sile/efmt/README.md

 Usage
 -----

-Format an Erlang file (assuming `example.erl` in the above example is located in the current directory):
+Formats an Erlang file (assuming `example.erl` in the above example is located in the current directory):
 ```console
 $ efmt example.erl  # or `rebar3 efmt example.erl`